KimDoYoung1997/pytorch_docker/README.md

 - ROS and ROS2 support
 - Shared `/workspace` directory for persistent storage

-## Accessing Jupyter Notebook

-Once the container is running, you can access Jupyter Notebook by navigating to `http://localhost:8888` in your web browser.

 ## Customizing the Environment

 If you need to install additional Python packages or system dependencies, you can modify the `Dockerfile` accordingly and rebuild the image using `build.sh`.